github/balanced-employee-ip-agreement/README.md

 Many employee IP agreements are very generous – to employers.
 To the extent [allowable by law](#in-what-jurisdictions-is-beipa-applicable), employers get control over everything employees create while employed, 24/7, over work created before their employment, and sometimes even to gain control over what former employees create through "non-compete" terms.
 For an overview, see _[The New Cognitive Property: Human Capital Law and the Reach of Intellectual Property](https://ssrn.com/abstract=2517604)_.

-BEIPA only claims control of what the employee creates during the period of employment, and only creations made for or relating to the company's business.
+BEIPA only claims _exclusive control_ of what the employee creates during the period of employment and within the scope of their job responsibilities, and _non-exclusive freedom to use_ other creations relating to the company's business.
 There surely are many other approaches to relatively "balanced" employee IP policy.
 We encourage progressive companies and workers to share their [agreements and lessons](#what-are-some-other-relatively-balanced-approaches).

 ### Why would an employer want to use BEIPA?